LukasMurdock/LukasMurdock.github.io/_posts/2020-09-21-managing-a-remote-team.md

 tags: annual
 ---

+In your first 30 days, try to understand the landscape:
+- Where is my team going?
+What’s our vision?
+- Where is my team now?
+- What are our challenges?
+- Who are the people I’ll work with?

 ## The Remote Office
 - **Synchronous communication**: Chat tools (Slack) enable a constant, real-time connection with your team.
 - **Digital workspace**: A place where you have full access to project progress and assignments of who’s doing what.